...

 • a magnet

-The purpose of headphones is simple yet profound: to provide a tailored audio journey with exceptional quality, allowing you to escape into your own world of sound, free from external distractions.
+The purpose of headphones is simple yet profound to provide a tailored audio journey with exceptional quality, allowing you to escape into your own world of sound, free from external distractions.

 Inside the headphones, an amplifier plays a vital role in this transformation process.
 It amplifies the electrical signal’s strength, allowing the driver to convert it into mechanical wave energy, which eventually emerges as the delightful sound waves that captivate your senses with music, podcasts, and more.